-(Identify either All Students or one or more specific student groups) Social Justice Standards Pilot-Exploratory Leadership
+Social Justice Standards Pilot-Exploratory Leadership class

-Rock your World-Consultant-Implementing Social Justice through Film
+Rock your World-Consultant-Implementing Social Justice through Film benefitting at-promise students

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.